IOxCyber/Linux-octo/Monitor&Manage-Processes8.md

-# Monitor and Manage Linux Processes:
+# Chapter 8: Monitor and Manage Linux Processes

 ## Process States and Lifecycle:
 - A **process** is a running instance of a launched, executable program.